owlike/genson/website/Documentation/UserGuide.md

 If you want to have a more general property resolution or naming strategy, you can respectively, extend PropertyBaseResolver or implement your own PropertyNameResolver and register it.

+###Excluding properties at runtime###
+One can also exclude a property at runtime by implementing a custom RuntimePropertyFilter and registering it via GensonBuilder.
+This filter would be used every time a property is being serialized or deserialized.

 ##Object instantiation##